Aegean Marine Life Sanctuary

 Overview

-Set in a pristine natural environment, the sanctuary will offer a high-standard, sustainable and cost-effective model for marine mammal sanctuaries that can be replicated internationally.
-As the world’s first sanctuary of its kind, the AMLS honours the ancient Greek legacy of dolphin protection, where killing a dolphin once carried the death penalty, reflecting their revered status as messengers of Poseidon.
+Set in a pristine natural environment, the sanctuary will offer a high-standard, sustainable, and cost-effective model for marine mammal sanctuaries that can be replicated globally.
+As the world’s first sanctuary of its kind, AMLS also honours the ancient Greek legacy of dolphin protection, where dolphins were revered as messengers of Poseidon and their killing was punishable by death.

 A pioneering sanctuary where expert care and rehabilitation will be offered in the Wildlife Care Centre to injured marine animals from the Greek seas.
 At a later stage, formerly captive dolphins are given the chance to heal and rediscover life in a natural environment.
 This innovative project will serve as a long-term rehabilitation and retirement solution for these remarkable animals.